GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 ## System Capability

 **Which capability are you implementing?**
 The "Emergency Hazard Alert".
-It lets a Fellowship member select a danger and send their location to the team immediately.
+It lets a companion instantly send their location and a specific threat type to the rest of the group.

 **What state does it use or change?**
 It manages four simple state variables in JavaScript: